-For weak-coupling, the BMME and HQME results agree very well (cf.\ Fig.\ \ref{fig:charge_current_and_conductance_temperature_difference_induced} (a)).
-For stronger coupling, the differences of the charge currents obtained with the HQME and BMME methods (cf.\ Fig.\ \ref{fig:charge_current_and_conductance_temperature_difference_induced} (b)) are explained by the energy level broadening.
-On the one hand, the charge current for small temperature differences is larger than predicted by the BMME, because the broadening of the characteristic energy of transport processes enables the onset of these processes earlier.
-On the other hand, a part of the transport processes is shifted to higher energies, which get less effective driven by a temperature difference.
+For weak coupling, the BMME and HEOM results agree very well (see Fig.\ \ref{fig:charge_current_and_conductance_temperature_difference_induced} (a)).
+For stronger coupling, the differences in the charge currents obtained with the HEOM and BMME methods (see Fig.\ \ref{fig:charge_current_and_conductance_temperature_difference_induced} (b)) are explained by the energy level broadening.
+On the one hand, the charge current for small temperature differences is larger than predicted by the BMME because the broadening of the characteristic energy of transport processes enables the onset of these processes earlier.
+On the other hand, part of the transport processes is shifted to higher energies, which become less effective when driven by a temperature difference.
 Accordingly, the charge current is reduced for large temperature differences by the broadening.

-Figure\ \ref{fig:heat_current_and_conductance_temperature_difference_induced} presents the heat current leaving the left electronic bath $J_{\text{F}_\text{L}}$, the heat current leaving the left bosonic bath $J_{\text{B}_\text{L}}$ and their added differential thermal conductivity $\frac{d J_\text{L}}{d \Delta T}=\frac{J_{\text{F}_\text{L}}+J_{\text{B}_\text{L}}}{d \Delta T}$ as a function of the temperature difference $\Delta T$.
-In the weak system-environment coupling regime (cf.\ Fig.\ \ref{fig:heat_current_and_conductance_temperature_difference_induced} (a)), we observe an increase of the heat current out of the hot electronic bath in accordance with the behavior of the charge current.
+Figure\ \ref{fig:heat_current_and_conductance_temperature_difference_induced} presents the heat current leaving the left electronic bath $J_{\text{F}_\text{L}}$, the heat current leaving the left bosonic bath $J_{\text{B}_\text{L}}$, and their added differential thermal conductivity $\frac{d J_\text{L}}{d \Delta T}=\frac{J_{\text{F}_\text{L}}+J_{\text{B}_\text{L}}}{d \Delta T}$ as a function of the temperature difference $\Delta T$.
+In the weak system-environment coupling regime (see Fig.\ \ref{fig:heat_current_and_conductance_temperature_difference_induced} (a)), we observe an increase of the heat current out of the hot electronic bath in accordance with the behavior of the charge current.
 Due to Franck-Condon blockade of transport channels, the heat current for stronger electronic-vibrational interaction is reduced.
 In comparison to the charge current, the reduction is less pronounced as the processes with higher thresholds are realized by electrons that induce a vibrational energy transfer of multiple vibrational quanta.
 The heat current out of the hot vibrational bath rises with increasing temperature difference without strong dependence on the electronic-vibrational coupling for a weak system-environment coupling.